GSA/digitalgov.gov/content/posts/2014-06-03-trends-on-tuesday-mary-meekers-2014-internet-trends.md

   - Trends on Tuesday
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/250-x-340-Mary-Meeker-Web-2-0-Conference.jpg" alt="Mary Meeker" %}Since 2001, Mary Meeker has developed a knack for highlighting [what’s currently happening on the Internet](https://www.WHATEVER/2013/06/05/mary-meekers-internet-trends-report-2/) and how this information may impact technology and business in the future.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/250-x-340-Mary-Meeker-Web-2-0-Conference.jpg" alt="Mary Meeker" >}}Since 2001, Mary Meeker has developed a knack for highlighting [what’s currently happening on the Internet](https://www.WHATEVER/2013/06/05/mary-meekers-internet-trends-report-2/) and how this information may impact technology and business in the future.
 Last week she released her [2014 Internet Trends](http://www.kpcb.com/internet-trends) and it reveals some interesting digital trends.
 Here are the highlights:

   * **Marketing**: Social messaging is changing from broadcasting a few messages to a large audience (like Facebook) to frequent interactions with targeted groups (like Snapchat).
   * **Apps**: Single purpose apps are on the rise, making apps geared towards specific services more popular than ones that have multiple purposes.